-The most challenging part of shopping for a corporate insurance is decoding the insurance companies’ spiel: what they say vs what they really mean.
+The most challenging part of shopping for a group medical insurance in Singapore is decoding the insurance companies’ spiel: what they say vs what they really mean.
 Could you benefit from engaging an insurance broker to help you in reading between the policy lines?

 A group of young professionals on the insurance ads striking power poses and gazing off into the distance may say “we have you and your future covered.”
 But, often what they mean is “our plan will cover you as long as you don’t travel to certain countries or have too many dependents, and heaven forbids you grow old and frail.”

-To avoid falling for the glossy façade of the brochures and sentimental commercials, it’ best to be clear on what should be considered a good corporate medical insurance.
+To avoid falling for the glossy façade of the brochures and sentimental commercials, it’s best to be clear on what should be considered a good group medical insurance in Singapore.

 Flexible benefits and premiums

 Flexible benefit plan gives your employees the freedom to choose the benefits that meet their specific needs from a menu of benefits.
 Contrary to the one-size-fit-all approach, flexible benefits and premiums acknowledge that different workers have different healthcare demands.

 Flexible benefits have become the new buzzword in the world of group medical insurance in the Asia Pacific region for a reason.
 Companies in the region which have switched to more customized benefits have seen 67 percent increase in employees’ appreciation of benefits.

 Employee medical insurance is not only seen as a legally required provision but also as something that value adds to the workers’ well-being as employees can tailor the benefits according to their needs.
 It’s no coincidence these companies have also improved their talent retention and attraction by 59 percent following the implementation of flexible benefits.